skypilot-org/skypilot/docs/source/running-jobs/distributed-jobs.rst

 .. warning::

-  When using ray, please avoid calling `ray stop` as that will also cause SkyPilot runtime to be stopped as well.
+  When using Ray, avoid calling ``ray stop`` as that will also cause the SkyPilot runtime to be stopped.